-- a) Maintain and improve our health with balanced meals, moderate exercise, and adequate rest. - i) Campers will have the opportunity to take part in deciding on a healthy balance of foods for each meal combining options from the salad bar and main meal. - ii) Each camper will have the opportunity to actively participate in a full day of camp programming including physical as well as quiet activities during rest hour. - b) The opportunity to protect our physical well-being by wearing appropriate attire and equipment (sunscreen, bug spray, flashlights, tennis shoes, hiking boots, etc.) and following the established safety and emergency procedures.
+- a) Maintain and improve our health with balanced meals, moderate exercise, and adequate rest. - i) Campers will have the opportunity to take part in deciding on a healthy balance of foods for each meal combining options from the salad bar and main meal. - ii) Campers will have the opportunity to actively participate in a full day of camp programming including physical as well as quiet activities during rest hour. - b) Protect our physical well-being by wearing appropriate attire and equipment (sunscreen, bug spray, flashlights, tennis shoes, hiking boots, etc.) and following the established safety and emergency procedures.